 Common reasons an RFE might be issued include:

 – Failure to include Form G-325A with the application

 – Insufficient Income Shown on the Affidavit of Support

 – Failure to Include Up-To-Date Taxes with the Affidavit of Support

 How to Respond to an RFE: Tips for Success

-Our Boston and Los Angeles immigration attorneys are seasoned experts and will offer you a step-by-step approach to responding to any requests for additional evidence.
+Our Boston and immigration attorney in Los Angeless are seasoned experts and will offer you a step-by-step approach to responding to any requests for additional evidence.
 The attorneys at the Goldstein Immigration Lawyers are immigration law experts that know the best strategy for addressing Requests for Evidence.

 1) Be Thorough